 The total number of available points is 100.
-The total number of available bonus points is 11.
+The total number of available bonus points is 22.
 The total score is determined by adding the total points associated with the project with the total amount of bonus points earned for projects that include sustainable infrastructure, climate resiliency, completing the CWNS and regionalization as well as deducting points associated with non-regionalization.
-If a tie occurs, then the project that was submitted first prevails.
+If a tie occurs, then the project with the lowest MHI prevails.

-A loan recipient must submit a complete Preliminary Engineering Report (PER) 2-weeks prior to July 1 to WWSRF in order to be Scored and Ranked on the PPL.
+A loan recipient must submit a complete Preliminary Engineering Report (PER) 2-weeks prior to July 1 to CWSRF in order to be Scored and Ranked on the PPL.
 A PER submitted after July 1, will be scored and unranked.
 Projects which submit applications only (and no PER) will appear as unscored and unranked.
+An applicant will receive 10 bonus points if a complete PER is submitted on or before May 1.